 Haunted by his past.
 Hunted in the present.
 Uncertain what is real.

 Athson has seen things that aren’t there and suffered fits since being tragically orphaned as a child at the hands of trolls and Corgren the wizard.
 When a strange will mentioning a mysterious bow comes into his possession, he’s not sure it’s real.
 But the trolls that soon pursue him are all too real and dangerous.
 And what’s worse, these raiders serve Corgren and his master, the hidden dragon, Magdronu, who are responsible for the destruction of his childhood home.
 Athson is drawn into a quest for the concealed Bow of Hart by the mystic Withling, Hastra, but Athson isn’t always sure what’s real and who his enemies are.
-With Corgren and Magdronu involved, Athson must face not only frequent danger but his grasp on reality and the reasons behind his tragic past.
+With Corgren and Magdronu involved, Athson must face not only frequent danger but his grasp on reality and the

 The hunt for the Bow of Hart continues for Athson and his companions.
 They have escaped the clutches of Magdronu and Corgren, but they are still pursued.
 In need of answers to deep mysteries revealed in Chokkra, Athson must gain possession of the mythic bow to face both his enemies and his tragic past.
 But Magdronu’s reach stretches among Athson’s companions, endangering Limbreth and even Hastra in schemes to entrap them all.
 With each turn of the search for the Bow of Hart, long hidden secrets surface that threaten to destroy Athson.
 Will he falter like an arrow against the wind?